martinezynwa/spotifyNewReleases/README.md

 - [x] refactoring of group selection process
 - [x] create context and reducers for artists manipulation
 - [x] transfer artist manipulation into the context
+### 0.13
+- [x] re-do loading so it happens from database and not via API every time
+- [x] logic for manual synchronization database<-->Spotify
+- [x] logic for removing records from database if artist is unfollowed
 ### TBD
+- [ ] pagination/infinite scrolling

 # RELEASES PAGE